IceHe/lib/mac/initialize.md

 ```

 -   [coreutils](http://www.gnu.org/s/coreutils/):
-    The basic file, shell and text manipulation utilities
+    _The basic file, shell and text manipulation utilities_
-    of the GNU operating system
+    _of the GNU operating system._

-    Include many useful commands, see TOC of [GNU Coreutils](https://www.gnu.org/software/coreutils/manual/coreutils.html).
+    _Include many useful commands, see TOC of [GNU Coreutils](https://www.gnu.org/software/coreutils/manual/coreutils.html)._

-    E.g., use [`realpath`](http://man7.org/linux/man-pages/man1/realpath.1.html) to get absolute path to a file or directory
+    E.g., use [`realpath`](http://man7.org/linux/man-pages/man1/realpath.1.html) to get absolute path to a file or directory.

 -   [reattach-to-user-namespace](https://superuser.com/questions/397076/tmux-exits-with-exited-on-mac-os-x):
     For `tmux` to write and read system clipboard.

-    Reattach to the per-user bootstrap namespace
+    _Reattach to the per-user bootstrap namespace_
-    in its "Background" session then exec the program with args.
+    _in its "Background" session then exec the program with args._

--   [vim](https://www.vim.org/): a text editor in cli.
-An alternate is `nvim` - [neovim](https://neovim.io/).

 ### Optional